Category Archives: Renewable Energy

 Biomass energy has emerged as a frontrunner as a viable alternative to fossil fuels as the search for alternatives to fossil fuels continues.
 It is a carbon-neutral fuel source with lower costs than fossil fuels and a wide range of applications.

-Do you have any thoughts on biomass energy and its prospects?
+Do you have any thoughts and its prospects?
 Please share your thoughts in the comments section below.